Center, Texas: Events

-The city celebrates a county wide Watermelon Festival in July and the East Texas Poultry Festival in October each year.
+The city celebrates a county wide East Texas Poultry Festival in October each year.
 The poultry festival is accompanied by the Poultry Festival Pageant in which high school Juniors of the county participate.
 The Pageant crowns a Poultry Festival Queen who presides over the three-day Poultry Festival.
 The festival is in honor of John Moosberg who started the broiler house system in Shelby County.
 A mural of the events is located in the Farmers State Bank with John Mooseberg's picture.
 The Queen is decided by a board of non-partisan, appointed judges.
-The annual What A Melon Festival also crowns a queen to reign over the festival in July each year.

 Also in Shelby County there is the Miss Shelby County Pageant.
 The Pageant is open to all Shelby County Young Ladies and a PreTeen, JrTeen, Teen and Miss Queen is crowned.
 The title holder represents Shelby County throughout her annual reign at many area events.

 Also each fall, in August, junior girls from Shelby County high schools compete against each other in the Poultry festival pageant the winner wins a $2,000 scholarship.

 Media

 The Light and Champion, a news and information company, marked its 140th year of operation in 2017.
 Based in Center, it serves Shelby County, as well as Logansport, Louisiana.
 The Light and Champion produces a weekly print edition, a weekly free-distribution print product called The Merchandiser.
-The Light and Champion is owned by Moser Community Media, based in Brenham, Texas.
+The Light and Champion is owned by Times Media Group in Tempe, Arizona.